Astashin/minusovo.github.io/_posts/2021-05-06-Bring-em-all-in-p5.markdown

 8. Delta queries does not immediately return data for newly created Azure AD objects.
 From my experience, it takes around 30 seconds after creation.
 Usually, it is not a problem for automation.
 However, there are two issues detected when delta links:

 -	After this [recorded incident](https://status.azure.com/en-us/status/history) in March 2021 some delta links returned empty results even when new objects were added to sync scope: **RCA - Authentication errors across multiple Microsoft services (Tracking ID LN01-P8Z)**
 -	We also experienced sporadic issue with delta queries: *"The requested media type is not supported.
 The allowed values are json with minimalmetadata"*.
-Luckily, this problem occured very rarely.
+Luckily, this problem occurred very rarely.

 In the next chapter I'll describe configuration of each component, describe workflows' logic in more details, describe prerequisites and installation instruction.